 “Do you still blow glass?”
 Ca$h Me Out Carl asks.

 “Can you make…dildos?”
-Carl asks.
-The skin under his beard hot to the touch.
+The skin under Carl’s beard hot to the touch.
 He rubs it.

 “I actually already do,” Daniel says.
 “Do you have a design in mind?”